Happy Birthday to Me (1981 film)

-Happy Birthday to Me is a 1981 slasher film directed by J. Lee Thompson and starring Melissa Sue Anderson and Glenn Ford.
-Its plot revolves around six brutal murders occurring around a popular college senior's birthday.
-Filmed primarily in Canada and upstate New York, Happy Birthday to Me was distributed by Columbia Pictures, and released theatrically in North America on May 15, 1981.
-The film received mostly mixed reviews from critics.
+Happy Birthday to Me is a 1981 slasher film directed by J. Lee Thompson and starring Melissa Sue Anderson, Glenn Ford, Lawrence Dane, Sharon Acker, Frances Hyland, Tracey Bregman, and Lisa Langlois.
+Its plot revolves around brutal murders of the high school members of an elite clique.

+A co-production between the United States and Canada, the film was shot in Montreal and upstate New York.
+Happy Birthday to Me was distributed by Columbia Pictures, and released theatrically in North America on May 15, 1981.
+The film received mostly negative reviews from critics and grossed $10.6 million against a $3.5 million budget.

 Plot

 Virginia "Ginny" Wainwright is a pretty and popular high school senior at Crawford Academy, a member of the school's "Top Ten," an elite clique of the most privileged and popular students.
 Each night, the group meets at the Silent Woman Tavern, a local pub.
 One night en route to the tavern, Bernadette O'Hara is attacked in her car by an unseen assailant.
 She struggles and plays dead to catch the killer off-guard before running to get help.
 She then runs into an unseen individual whom she is familiar with and begs for help, but the person slashes her neck with a straight razor.

 The Top Ten becomes concerned when Bernadette fails to arrive at the pub.
 Upon leaving, the group sees the nearby drawbridge raising and decide to play a game of chicken.
-Ginny is pushed into a car by Ann Thomason, and each of the group attempt to cross the bridge as it raises; the car Ginny is in barely clears the bridge, crashing as it meets the other side.
+Ginny is pushed into a car by Ann Thomerson, and each of the group attempt to cross the bridge as it raises; the car Ginny is in barely clears the bridge, crashing as it meets the other side.
 Distraught, Ginny runs home, stopping at her mother's grave in an adjacent cemetery.
 At her home, Etienne, a Top Ten member, breaks into Ginny's room and steals her underwear.